Basic Setup so users can connect from the Internet

 Step 3 – Firewall

-Make sure any firewalls you are running are allowing connections on port 21.
+Make sure any firewalls or network appliances that you are running are allowing connections on port 21.
 Cerberus will automatically attempt to add itself to the Windows Firewall Exception list (you will be prompted to allow this).
 However, you may still have to manually add an exception to allow port 21 connections into your computer.

 See also Allowing external user to connect